Printing out sheet music or chord charts isn’t just a waste of paper, it’s also cumbersome and bulky.

 As with Music Stand, Bandhelper is a subscription service.
 Excellent for cover bands and bands where set lists change often.
 The pricing varies according to the number of band members.

 The best app will be the one that best adapts to your needs.
 These apps are good at specific functions, and all have unique features.
+If your budget is tight, check out this list of free iOS and Android apps.
 All of these pair perfectly with our STOMP Bluetooth® Pedal.
 When you pair the two together (much pun intended), you can truly experience a next level performance.